hoffstadt/DearPyGui/docs/source/tutorials/item-usage.rst

 an item is created or at a later time using :py:func:`set_item_callback <dearpygui.dearpygui.set_item_callback>`

-Callbacks should typically have up to 3 standard arguments:
+Callbacks may have up to 3
+standard keyword arguments:

 sender:
    the *id* of the UI item that submitted the callback